 Director of Information Technology

-Lee serves as the information technology manager for SWP.
+Lee serves as the Director of Information Technology for SWP.
 He devotes his time to system operations, troubleshooting, client service, and special projects.
 Lee has experience in performance measurement, trust services, and information technology services – all of which he is involved with in his current role.

 Lee has been in the financial services industry for over 20 years.
 Before joining the firm, he spent time at other RIA firms in the Milwaukee area.
 He began his career in the trust department of a large Milwaukee banking institution, where he gained valuable knowledge in multiple aspects of finance that he continues to use today.